 Murphy, Falcon & Murphy is the firm to come to when you need real results.
-Amputations are catastrophic injuries that leave victims permanently disfigured and disabled.
+Amputations are catastrophic injuries that leave victims permanently disfigured or disabled.
 Our firm fights hard to secure maximum compensation for lifelong medical costs, lost earning capacity, pain and suffering, and mental anguish damages that arise from amputations.
-We are here for amputation victims and their families when negligence played a role in the accident that led to loss of a limb.
-When the results of your case matter, count on our firm.
+We are here for amputation victims and their families when negligence played a role in the accident that led to the loss of a limb.
+When the results of your case matter, you can count on our firm.
 We’ve won millions of dollars for past clients and have an outstanding trial record.

 Our personal injury lawyers have decades of combined experience helping clients with catastrophic injuries such as amputations.
 We understand the long hospital stays, months of rehabilitation, emotional counseling, exercises, artificial limbs, medical devices, and countless other considerations that come with losing a limb.
 We know the importance of getting the greatest amount of compensation possible to pay for these exorbitant costs.
 Let us help you and your family during this difficult time.

 The Maryland civil court system allows plaintiffs to seek damages for non-economic losses in addition to economic losses.
 Non-economic losses, or specific damages, are those that do not have a dollar sign attached to them.
 Economic losses, on the other hand, have specific amounts that are quantifiable, such as medical bills.
 In claims involving amputation, there is a great amount of importance placed on non-economic and intangible losses, as these injuries tend to result in significant emotional turmoil and grief.